-Ardor Natural Wines is a forthcoming Natural Wine shop.
-It will be located at 729 SE Morrison St and will house a comprehensive list of natural wines available for retail purchase.
-Opening is expected April 2018.
+Ardor Natural Wines is a Natural Wine shop.
+It is located at 729 SE Morrison St and houses a comprehensive list of natural wine available for retail purchase.
+The soft opening is expected April 13, 2018 from 4p-8p.

 Ardor Natural Wines builds community around small-production natural wines.
 We appreciate character-driven wines that focus on terroir and receive minimal intervention from the winemaker.

 We pour unique wines from all over the world.
 The selection is frequently changing based on the wines available to us that we are vibing with.
 Our selections are produced and imported in very limited quantities so frequent changes to our list should be anticipated.